bainsy88/Ibm-Containers-Labs-Denmark/1-Intro-to-IBM-Containers-and-Docker.md

          Built:        Wed Feb  8 08:47:51 2017
          OS/Arch:      linux/amd64

-2. To get started with Docker, run a simple container locally, using the `hello-world` image with the command """docker run hello-world".
+2. To get started with Docker, run a simple container locally, using the `hello-world` image with the command "docker run hello-world".

         $ docker run hello-world